mianjazibali/mianjazibali/README.md

 A passionate Software Engineer with a demonstrated history of working in the health care and IT industry.

 ### 💼  Things that I'm currently working on:
-* Working as an Associate Software Engineer at CareAxiom/Caremerge.
-* Taking an AWS - Certified Solution Architect Associate Course on Udemy.
+* Doing Masters of Data Science from Friedrich Alexander University.
-* Looking forward to contribute to open source web projects.
+* Looking forward to contribute to exciting open source projects.

  **Languages and Frameworks:**
 <p align="left">